CesarCaramazana/DermoscopicSegmentation/README.md

 <h2> Model description </h2>

-The proposed arquitecture (Unet [Inception v3] + Atrous Pyramid Pooling) is shown in the following figure:
+The proposed arquitecture (Unet [encoder: Inception v3] + Atrous Pyramid Pooling) is shown in the following figure:

 ![arq](https://github.com/CesarCaramazana/DermoscopicSegmentation/blob/main/images/unet_inception.PNG)

-We tackle ISIC DB class imabalance problem with the loss function.
+We tackle the ISIC DB class imbalance problem with the design of the loss function.
 We used Cross Entropy with class weights and tried out the Focal Loss for further penalization of easy samples (although the combination of both didn't provide better results than CE with weights alone).
 The coefficients are calculated as the inverse number of samples and normalized.

 The **preprocessing** of the images consists in four operational blocks, as shown in the figure below: